Skip to main content

 Cause

-Your plan likely includes hatches that were created using splines, as in the example below, and the system is trying to convert them to proper polylines to render them usable.
+Your plan likely includes hatches with missing boundaries, and the system is trying to convert them to proper polylines to render them usable.

 Solution